top of page

-On November 5, I gave a talk on working in academia as an autistic person, as a part of a lecture series organized by Campus Neurodivers RUB.
-Reach out for the slides.
-Maja Hoffmann wrote an article about the talk in the BSZ that can be accessed here.
+On November 5, 2024, I gave a talk on working in academia as an autistic person, as a part of a lecture series organized by Campus Neurodivers RUB.
+Maja Hoffmann wrote an article (in German) about the talk in the BSZ that can be accessed here

-On April 25, I gave a career+outreach presentation to high school students gendered as girls as a part of the SFB 1315's contribution to #Girls’Day 2024.
+On April 3rd, 2025, I gave a career+outreach presentation to high school students gendered as girls as a part of the SFB 1315's "Girlsday".

 My linguistic MA thesis (supervision: Viola Schmitt) introduces and partially solves a puzzle on conversational backgrounds of good-predications.
 It can be accessed here.
 It has lead to a talk and many notes/manuscrips on possible hierarchies of Kratzerian Ordering Sources, but I still consider much of this project open.